 Regular Meeting

-A regular membership meeting for the transaction of the PTSO business will be held every month, at such time and place as the Board of Directors may direct.
+A regular membership meeting for the transaction of the PTSO business will be held at such time and place as the Board of Directors may direct.
 The PTSO meeting times, dates and locations will be decided upon before the start of the school year and will be published in the school calendar and in the newsletter upon its first publication in the new school year.
 The membership must be notified seven (7) days in advance of any change to day, time or place of the meeting.

 Special Meeting